WcannonMS/PythonNYCParkingTickets2013-2017/README.md

 Size = 9 million recoreds per year with 43 columns.

-Purpose/Goal = To use python and data science to extract insights from the dataset.
+Purpose/Goal = Initially, use python and data science to extract insights from the dataset.
+Longterm, build an infrastructure, workflow or API that consumes this data and pushes it to visuialzations.

 Initial Questions:
 1. Where are you most likley to get a ticket?